laws-africa/indigo-web/README.md

 * Travis should build the tagged version and release it to S3 (and the CDN)

 # Version history

+## 1.0.0 (22 May 2018)

+* Support for country-specific traditions
+* Polish tradition
+* Moved to npm in favour of bower

 ## 0.1.3 (22 October 2017)